Raw drinking milk

 - vending machines at the farm

-It’s illegal to sell raw milk and cream in any other setting.
+It’s illegal to sell raw milk in any other setting.

 Sales of raw milk and cream are completely banned in Scotland.